thunderrabbit/robnugen-journal-entries/2018/04/27i-like-marble-track-3.md

 dust cloud with random feet and other extremities poking out of the cloud as it hovers in mid air.

-I the the fight will continue for a while, but I am not sure if I can do anything interesting with it, nor how to end it.
+I think the fight will continue for a while, but I am not sure if I can do anything interesting with it, nor how to end it.

 But, I like the video as it stands for now and am looking forward to